javimartd/The-Guardian/README.md

 ## The Guardian News

-This application allows you to check the latest news in the world thanks to the API provided by the [The Guardian](https://www.theguardian.com/uk).
+This app allows you to check the latest news in the world thanks to the API provided by the [The Guardian](https://www.theguardian.com/uk).

-The purpose of this application is first of all to offer a simple example of the use of Clean architecture using Kotlin and its many advantages over Java.
+The purpose of this application is, first of all, to offer a simple example of the use of Clean architecture using Kotlin and its many advantages over Java.
 In second place, this project also constitutes a repository of functionalities and utilities that are usually needed daily for the development of Android applications.
 If you dive into the code, you'll get more details.

 <img src = "https://github.com/javimartd/The-Guardian/blob/master/screenshots/pixel_2_home.png" width ="200" /> <img src = "https://github.com/javimartd/The-Guardian/blob/master/screenshots/pixel_2_web.png" width ="200" />